loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

 ## *Apple* Push Notifications System (APNS)

 !!! tip "One Set of APNS Credentials"
-    **Question: If I follow more than one person with *LoopFollow*, do I need multiple APNs Keys?**

-    **Answer: No.**

-    If you support multiple people, you only need one APNS key.
+    **If you support multiple people, you only need one APNS key for a given Developer ID.**

     * You can follow someone who is using the *Trio* app and another person who is using the *Loop* app.
     * You enter the same APNS credentials for each instance of *LoopFollow* that you are using for your multiple loopers